faithfulco/andreashandelwebsite/content/talk/2019sismid/index.md

 ---
 title: Introduction to within-host modeling
+abstract: An introductory workshop on Infectious Diseases, Immunology and Within-Host Models.
 event: 2019 Summer Institute in Statistics and Modeling in Infectious Diseases (SISMID)
 location: Seattle, US
-summary: An introductory workshop on Infectious Diseases, Immunology and Within-Host Models

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.